 A volume entry covers two pages and has a similar layout and contains much the same information as the card records.
 In some instances medal entitlement is also noted on the records.
 To get an idea of what the records look like, see the service record of William Sharp Cobb below.

 Service record of William Sharp Cobb (PDF, 0.85MB)

 The records held in BT 164/23 form a collection of correspondence and have not been individually indexed.
 Instead, we have made the whole piece available to download.
 You can scroll through the document to locate the information you require.

 Why can't I find what I'm looking for?

 If you cannot locate a record it could be that:

 - the record is in an index only.
-Some names appear in indexes but not records.
+Some names appear in indexes but there is no card.
 The indexes are in BT 377/1-6 and BT 377/ 8-27 and can be viewed at the National Archives at Kew

 - the record did not survive